Parametrizing the Ramsey theory of vector spaces I: Discrete spaces: Coda

 \section{Coda}

-We end here with a discussion of the ways Theorems \ref{thm:para_Rosendal}, \ref{thm:local_para_Rosendal}, and \ref{thm:Sacks_pres} could be improved and some ideas for how to do so.
+We end here with a discussion of the ways Theorems \ref{thm:local_para_Rosendal} and \ref{thm:Sacks_pres} could be improved and some ideas for how to do so.
 First and foremost, there is the hypothesis of being ``strategic'' in Theorems \ref{thm:local_para_Rosendal} and \ref{thm:Sacks_pres}.
-This assumption is not present in Theorem \ref{thm:local_Rosendal}, the author's original local Ramsey theorem for analytic sets of block sequences, though is required for extending beyond analytic sets under large cardinals.
+This assumption is not present in Theorem \ref{thm:local_Rosendal}, the author's original local Ramsey theorem for block sequences in $E$, and we do not know whether it is preserved by Sacks forcing, without additional large cardinal assumptions.